waiyanzt/waiyanzt/README.md

 - 📫 How to reach me **zteezy.dev@gmail.com**

 - ⚡ Fun fact **I look up to programmers like John Carmack and ThePrimeagen.
-Yes, I am a zoomer. **
+Yes, I am a zoomer**

 <h3 align="left">Connect with me:</h3>
 <p align="left">